SymphonyPlatformSolutions/symphony-ui-toolkit/docs/contributing.md

 &nbsp;&nbsp;UIToolkit Styles library provides a first implementation of each component as much as CSS could handle.
 This way every component could have a simple implementation using plain CSS, and an advanced one using React.
 &nbsp;&nbsp;So the answer is simply both, this way non react users could make benefit from Symphony's Design System.
 &nbsp;&nbsp;In Some cases though, some styles are only useful to react components, that's why UIToolkit styles has a dedicated UItoolkit Components directory if your styles imply theming.

-Though if your React Component-only styles imply just positioning no need to pollute UIToolkit Styles and use JSS instead
+> NOTE: if your React Component-only styles imply just positioning no need to pollute UIToolkit Styles and use JSS instead

 ## Defining a new component